KDr2/kdr2.net/source/index.rst

 Perl, Javascript and some more programming languages, And I am now devoting my mind to the |linux|_, |erlang|_, and |python|_ studying.

-..
-You can see more about my IT skills and projects experience from
-.. :ref:`my resume <resume>`.

 What am I doing?
 ~~~~~~~~~~~~~~~~~~~~~